mhalbritter/graal-native-image-analysis/README.md

       most dominant factor of the executable size
 * When including reflection invoke in `reflect-config.json` for methods which are not called at runtime, native-image adds the code to the executable
-    * This was expected and can bloat the executable with dead code
+    * This effectifly disables the tree-shaking for the classes and can bloat the executable with dead code
 * When using reflection, minimizing the reflectifly called elements (methods / constructors) improves the executable size
     * Bigger classes with more methods are better than small classes with less methods,